-The Antitrust Division of the Department of Justice (DOJ) and the Federal Trade Commission (FTC) (collectively, the "Agencies") recently announced a policy shift in their enforcement priorities related to agreements among competing employers.
-Specifically, the Agencies expressed the DOJ's intent to criminally prosecute employers and individuals who enter into naked wage-fixing or no-poaching agreements with other employers.
-[1] The DOJ stressed that "an agreement among competing employers to limit or fix the terms of employment for potential hires may violate the antitrust laws if the agreement constrains individual firm decision-making with regard to wages, salaries, benefits; terms of employment; or even job opportunities."[2]
-While such conduct has always carried potential criminal liability (both for corporations and individuals) under the antitrust laws, the Agencies have typically dealt with such violations through civil proceedings.
-The Agencies, however, through issuance of their Antitrust Guidance for Human Resource Professionals, have sent an important warning to employers and HR professionals that such conduct now may be investigated by a grand jury and prosecuted criminally.
+This announcement signals the DOJ's first possible criminal action following the policy shift that the DOJ and the Federal Trade Commission (FTC) (collectively, the "Agencies") announced last year through the issuance of their Antitrust Guidance for Human Resource Professionals.
+[2] The Antitrust Guidance expressed the DOJ's intent to criminally prosecute employers and individuals who enter into naked wage-fixing or no-poaching agreements with other employers.
+[3] While such conduct has always carried potential criminal liability (both for corporations and individuals) under the antitrust laws, the Agencies typically dealt with such violations through civil proceedings that ended in civil settlements requiring the companies to cease engaging in such prohibited conduct.